donnyquixotic/blockchain-go/README.md

 # Blockchain-Go
-This is a simple blochain implementation written in Go allowing broadcasting to multiple nodes.
+This is a simple blochain implementation written in Go allowing broadcasting to multiple nodes

 ## Getting Started